Alex McCoy shares her story about RSV in babies …

 We don’t know how our daughter contracted RSV, but there are ways to prevent it.
 Things as simple as washing your hands frequently, keeping your new baby at home and not allowing anyone with even the slightest sniffle be near your small baby could save lives.
 Some people may deem you as “overprotective,” but the harsh reality is that letting someone touch your baby who just has a “slight cough, I’m not sick,” could kill your baby.

 There is not enough education on RSV.
 I never knew that a baby’s head bobbing back and forth meant they were struggling to breathe.
 I wouldn’t have known to check for throat and stomach retractions to see if breathing was restricted.
 I had no clue that this illness could put a tiny baby on a respirator and nearly take her life.

 People think “that won’t happen to me.”
 That’s what I thought, but it very easily can happen.
 I beg you, wash your hands and don’t kiss the babies.
 It’s not just a hashtag, it’s a lifesaver.

 RSV is a common respiratory virus that usually causes mild cold-like symptoms.
 Most people recover in a week or two, but the illness can be fatal for infants, especially those born premature.
 In fact, RSV is the most common cause of pneumonia in children younger than 1 year in the United States and leads to thousands of hospitalizations each year.

-“Babies can get RSV any time of year, but it’s most common from November to April,” said William L. Weber, M.D., pediatrician with Norton Children’s Medical Associates – Fern Creek.
+“Babies can get RSV any time of year, but it’s most common from November to April,” said William L. Weber, M.D., pediatrician with Norton Children’s Medical Group – Fern Creek.
 “In fact, we’re seeing cases in our office.”